anualabi/city-weather/README.md

 - User should be able to click on a city and see the weather results on a separate screen.
 - User should see all the temperatures displayed in Celsius.
 - The application to be offline-first.
 The data must be fetched from the API and must be stored in a database.
 If there is no internet the data from the database must be used.
-- The application should only be optimized for mobile devices and in Portrait mode.
+- The application should only be optimised for mobile devices and in Portrait mode.

 ### How To Use